JustinBeckwith/awwbotcf/README.md

 ![forwardin](https://user-images.githubusercontent.com/534619/157511497-19c8cef7-c349-40ec-a9d3-4bc0147909b0.png)

 This is going to bounce requests off of an external endpoint, and foward them to your machine.
 Copy the HTTPS link provided by the tool.
 It should look something like `https://8098-24-22-245-250.ngrok.io`.

-Now head back to the Discord Developer Dashboard, and update the "Interactions Endpoint URL" for your bot:
+Now head back to the Discord Developer Dashboard, and update the `Interactions Endpoint URL` for your bot:

 ![interactions-endpoint](https://user-images.githubusercontent.com/534619/157510959-6cf0327a-052a-432c-855b-c662824f15ce.png)

 This is the process we'll use for local testing and development.
-When you've published your bot to Cloudflare, you will _want to update this field to use your Cloudflare Worker URL._
+When you've published your bot to Cloudflare, you will **want to update this field to use your Cloudflare Worker URL.**

 ## Deployment

 This repository is set up to automatically deploy to Cloudflare Workers when new changes land on the `main` branch.
 To deploy manually, run `npm run publish`, which uses the `wrangler publish` command under the hood.

 Publishing via a GitHub Action requires obtaining an [API Token and your Account ID from Cloudflare](https://developers.cloudflare.com/workers/cli-wrangler/authentication/).
 These are stored [as secrets in the GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets), making them available to GitHub Actions.

 The following configuration in `.github/workflows/ci.yaml` demonstrates how to tie it all together:

 ```yaml
 release: